avc0021/Regex-Project/README.md

 ### Quantifiers
 By using the `+` as a quantifier matches one or more of preceeding sets of characters.
 In the first set `[a-z0-9_\.-]` this would include characters a-z (case sensitive), numbers 0-9, underscore, period or hyphen.
 In the second character set `[\da-z\.-]`uses the quantifer to match any digit 0-9, a-z (case sensitive), period, or hyphen.
 The last quantifer is used in the last grouping where `{2,6}` matches a specified quantity between 2 to 6.

-### Character Class/Set
+### Character Classes
-Character classes, also known as sets, are recognized by the usage of the square brackets or `[..]`.
-By identifying this character set it allows quantifier to look for one or more within this character set.
+Character classes are recognized by the usage of the square brackets `[..]`.
+The classes that are used in the expression are a character set with a range for number digit or letter from a-z.
+There is an escape character class incorporated searching for a dot notation. lastly the `\d` character class can found with seond grouping.
+This matches any digit character.

 ### Grouping and Capturing
 Parenthesis used within this expression capture a grouping of a string `(....)`.
 In this expression three groupings can be found.
 Later this can be used for extracting a subtring or using a back reference if needed.